Menu

 log_interaction node defined

-Here’s the brain of the system.
-Should the agent respond directly, or hand off to a human?
+This is the brain of the whole system.
+Should the agent reply on its own, or hand off to a person?

-LangGraph handles this with conditional edges — a function that returns the next node name based on state.
+LangGraph handles this with conditional edges.
+You write a function that looks at the state and returns the name of the next node.

 def route_support(state: SupportState) -> str: